Transparency and Your Home Insurance Policy

 Chances are, unless you work in insurance or have a law degree, the small print on most home insurance policies doesn’t make a whole lot of sense.
 That’s a problem, because buried within the policy are a bunch of details that answer the only question worth asking when it comes to insurance: am I covered?

 To make life easier, Square One has taken two steps.
 First, we’ve written our policy in simple language- see for yourself by downloading a sample.
 Next, we’ve come up with this transparency page.
 We want you to understand exactly what’s in your policy, so we’ll explain the most important parts in plain English.
 We’ll also underline all the technical terms, so you know what to look out for.

 Let’s start with the basics.
 Your Square One policy is comprehensive.
 That means it insures against everything except for a list of exclusions.
 We’ll go over the list, but first we’ll take a look at the things your insurer requires of you.
-Then we’ll cover deductibles and how to make a claim.
+Then we’ll cover deductibles, how to manage your poicy, and how to make a claim.

 What is required of you?

 Buying insurance isn’t like buying a candy bar.
 Firstly, not everyone can buy insurance.
 If the risk is too great, insurance providers can simply refuse coverage.
 Secondly, buying insurance requires something from you in return.
 Not only must you provide your insurer with details upon your application, but if they accept your application, then there are certain situations where you are required to contact them to provide information.